-From U.S. presidents to Antarctic penguins, war zones to rock stars, the portfolio of Nat-Geo photographer + Olympus Visionary Jay Dickman is a lesson itself in photography.
+From U.S. presidents to Antarctic penguins, war zones to rock stars, the portfolio of Nat-Geo photographer and Olympus Visionary Jay Dickman runs the gamut of photography.

 Special Report | Outpost Travel Media with Olympus